 N Brown realized this was a lost opportunity to personalize their messaging to users of the site.
-By applying the Monetate Intelligent Recommendations Engine, they changed their tactics and began to deliver one, truly relevant image for each visitor rather than a uniform rotation intended to include something for everyone.
-By making this change, N Brown was able to achieve a 3.3% decrease in bounces from the homepage in just one week.
+With Monetate, they changed their tactics and began to deliver one, truly relevant image for each visitor rather than a uniform rotation intended to include something for everyone.
+By making this change, N Brown was able to impact their bounce rate; achieving a 3.3% decrease in bounces from the homepage in just one week.

 Common Personalized Marketing Questions

 Many companies don’t know where to start when it comes to personalized marketing.
-Below, find several of our most commonly asked questions:
+Below, we’ve answered several of our most frequently asked questions around marketing and personalization:

 Why should I do personalized marketing?

 Personalized marketing is no longer a luxury for modern brands.
-Nearly 60% of online shoppers who have experienced personalization say that it played an influencing role in their purchase decisions.
+According to McKinsey more than 70% of consumers have a basic expectation for personalization.
 Many customers now consider it as the baseline for an acceptable customer experience.

 What should I consider when launching a personalized marketing campaign?

 Anyone launching a personalized marketing campaign should scrutinize what types of data they collect and how accurate it is.
 In today’s environment, data is everywhere—but not all data is relevant.
 Basing personalization campaigns on inaccurate data will make them less effective and could potentially alienate customers.
 Choosing the right vendor is a vital part of launching a successful personalized marketing campaign.